 Monday, October 29, 2007

-unchecked Cancer cells can invade nearby tissues and spread through the bloodstream and lymphatic system to other parts of the body (metastasis) .
+Definition: Mutation of DNA in a single cell to divide without control.
+If unchecked Cancer cells can invade nearby tissues and spread through the bloodstream and lymphatic system to other parts of the body (metastasis) .

 Cancer cells are smart in avoiding natural cell death and settle in most conducive locations like bones & other organs where nourishment supply is abundant.